-According to a recent survey from Venafi, 82% of respondents said their organizations are vulnerable to cyberattacks targeting software supply chains.
-Furthermore, a Trend Micro Research global survey reported that 52% of organizations have a supply chain partner that has been hit by ransomware.
+According to a recent survey from Venafi, 82% of respondents said their organisations are vulnerable to cyberattacks targeting software supply chains.
+Furthermore, a Trend Micro Research global survey reported that 52% of organisations have a supply chain partner that has been hit by ransomware.
 Moreover, cybercriminals are motivated by the success of Kaseya, Log4J, and SolarWinds, leading to an uptick in campaigns against software build and distribution environments.

-Organizations are certainly taking notice of this evolving threat as well; 85% of respondents in the Venafi survey said they “have been specifically instructed by the board of CEO to improve the security of software build and distribution environments.”
+Organisations are certainly taking notice of this evolving threat as well; 85% of respondents in the Venafi survey said they “have been specifically instructed by the board of CEO to improve the security of software build and distribution environments.”
 To help CISOs and security leaders manage and mitigate supply chain cyber risk, we explore common attacks vectors and CISA’s strategic recommendations for better software supply chain security.

 Overview of the software supply chain

-The demand for agile development has led to many organizations shifting to cloud-native development and adopting DevOps processes.
+The demand for agile development has led to many organisations shifting to cloud-native development and adopting DevOps processes.
 While certainly beneficial, the speed of development has made the securing of software supply chains notably more complex.

 In DevOps software development, the process begins with a new requirement and while this diagram shows a single thread, in reality there are many third-party components and tools that help speed up the process.